separation; anxiety; safe; scary; attached; clingy; bedtime; hospital; day; care; preschool; starting; goodbye; comforter; emotion ;

 - A child may try to follow the parent to keep her or him in sight, and can get very "clingy".
 It is best to comfort and resettle your baby than letting them cry.

-- This behaviour may get worse until the child is about fifteen to eighteen months old, and then gradually goes away as the child becomes more confident.
+- The child may become more upset until the child is about fifteen to eighteen months old, and then gradually become less upset as the child becomes more confident.

-- See our topic Sleep in early childhood for more ideas about managing distress at bedtime.
+- Have a look at our topic Sleep in early childhood for more ideas about managing distress at bedtime.

 - Babies can become attached to more than one special person, and this is healthy for them because they have more "safe" people to rely on.